massimocaprinali/cloud-foundry-public/autoscaling.md

 ### Using the AutoScaler CLI

-If you are already logged in to an {{site.data.keyword.ibmcf_notm}} environment on {{site.data.keyword.cloud}} and have apps running in your space as described in the [deploying apps guide][https://{DomainName}/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps]{: external}, use the following steps to create a scaling policy for your app, access query metrics, and to view the autoscaling history.
+If you are already logged in to an {{site.data.keyword.ibmcf_notm}} environment on {{site.data.keyword.cloud}} and have apps running in your space as described in the [deploying apps guide](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps), use the following steps to create a scaling policy for your app, access query metrics, and to view the autoscaling history.

 #### Creating autoscaling policies